01922 234 400

 When travelling in the EU and beyond, it is important you take out travel insurance and check that it covers your current circumstances, including any medical conditions.
 If you have an annual policy, make sure you check the Terms and Conditions and contact your insurance provider if you’re not sure.

-If the UK leaves the EU without a deal on 29 March 2019, access to healthcare for British nationals travelling or living in the EU, European Economic Area (EEA) and Switzerland is likely to change.
+If the UK leaves the EU without a deal on the leave date, access to healthcare for British nationals travelling or living in the EU, European Economic Area (EEA) and Switzerland is likely to change.
 More information about healthcare for UK nationals living in and visiting Austria is available on the NHS website.

 The EHIC entitles you to state provided medical treatment that may become necessary during your trip.
 Any treatment provided is on the same terms as Austrian nationals.
 If you don’t have your EHIC with you or you’ve lost it, you can call the Department of Health Overseas Healthcare Team (+44 191 218 1999) to get a Provisional Replacement Certificate.

-The UK government has or is seeking agreements with countries on healthcare arrangements for UK nationals after 29 March 2019.
+The UK government has or is seeking agreements with countries on healthcare arrangements for UK nationals after the leave date.
 The NHS website and this travel advice will be updated with further information on travelling to Austria as the circumstances change.

 Advice on travel insurance can be found here.